priceless4code/Progress-tracker/Progress.md

 ## April 10, 2025
 - I tried to put all ive learnt so far into practice by building a landing page but ill complete that tomorrow for sure

+## April 13, 2025
+- learnt about CSS grid, bootstrap and Tailwind